Smoking out the enemy: Ukraine uses e-cigarettes to fight drone war against Russia

 “There are people who want to help and don’t know how to shoot a rifle.
 Our brain is our weapon,” the engineer continues.

-“We have students , engineers, volunteer programmes, it’s very easy to solder this stuff, it is not a difficult job.”
+“We have students, engineers, volunteer programmes... it’s very easy to solder this stuff, it is not a difficult job.”

 The Ukrainian military has repeatedly pleaded with Western powers for arms as it has run low on ammunition and weaponry while Russia has pushed on with a ferocious offensive now focused on the east of the country.